Amazing and Surprising Feta Cheese Substitutes You Can Add to Your Dishes

-Feta can’t be mistake it for anything else.
+Feta can’t be mistaken for anything else.
 Yet, there are plenty of other cheeses you can mix into your recipes if there’s no feta around.
 We’ve got together some vegan and dairy-free replacements for feta cheese.
 And if you’re in love with some recipes that contain feta but could actually go for another type of cheese, we’ve got you covered too!

 Get him to the Greek!

 It could be the grass the sheep and goats eat in Greece.
 It could be the salty air or maybe the turquoise color of the sea that makes this cheese so good!
 Not only is it tasty but it also has a lower fat content than most cheeses.

 Due to the fact that it contains locally fed goat and sheep’s milk, feta is easy to digest and can trigger fewer allergies than other types of cheese.
 Because it’s cured in brine for several months, feta gains a tangy, rich, mildly fermented taste.
 It’s filled with protein, vitamins, probiotics and, let’s face it, it’s totally delish!

 Yet, not everybody appreciates its flavor.
 And if you’re someone who would rather go for no cheese at all than try Feta, you can still enjoy the recipes that use it.
 Just with another cheese.

 Or a vegan substitute for that matter!
 There are plenty of Feta cheese substitutes that have similar taste, texture, and uses, don’t go dismissing those recipes just yet!
 Hear us out!
 Well, read us out!